TonyRippy/prom-convert/prom2sqlite/README.md

 It is possible to generate or download the Prometheus exposition format using other tools and pipe it into `prom2sqlite`.
-To do this, you will need to pass in "`-`" as the source.
-(Like a lot of other UNIX tools.)
+To do this, you will need to pass in "`-`" as the target.
 For example:

 ```shell
 curl -s http://localhost:9100/metrics | prom2sqlite - out.db